All About It

 Many of the musicians also have CDs for purchase on the night, please see the artist direct for CD/Merchandise purchases.

-There is a limited range of merchandise available before and during the show, including Blues Train Souvenier Wine Glasses, Stubby Holders and Drinks Buckets.
+There is a range of Blues Train souvenirs available during the event, including Wine Glasses, Stubby Holders and Ice Buckets.

 Music